section-engineering-education/engineering-education/content/articles/boosting-algorithms-part-1/index.md

 These decision stump algorithms are used to identify weak learners.
 Starting with one decision tree, the misclassified examples are penalized by increasing their weight (the weight is boosted), and another decision tree is built from the new and modified training data, which contain the weighted samples.
 New weak learners are added to the model sequentially to learn and identify tougher patterns.

 The data after every iteration is never the same and the possible misclassifications are pointed out for the algorithm to identify and learn from.
 The weights of the misclassifications are increased so that the next iteration can pick them up.
-The process is repeated for the specified number of iterations.
+The process is repeated for the number of iterations specified as a parameter.
 The algorithm makes predictions based on the weak learner's majority vote coupled with their respective accuracies.

 AdaBoost is resistant to overfitting as the number of iterations increase and are most effective when it works on a binary classification problem.
 AdaBoost includes an extra condition where a model is required to have an error of less than 50% to maintain it, otherwise, the iterations are repeated until a better learner is generated.